-Cenote Ik Kil – The Wonderful Sacred Blue Cenote
+Cenote Ik Kil: The Wonderful Sacred Blue Cenote

-Cenote Ik Kil
+Cenote Ik Kil - Mexico Travel

 If you visit the Yucatán Peninsula, don’t skip Cenote Ik Kil.
 Nestled in the forest surrounding the Chichen Itza archaeological site, Cenote Ik Kil is one of those postcard places.
 Read on to find out more about this wonderful place.

 This page contains affiliate links.
-If you buy through these links I may receive a small commission, at no additional cost to you.
-I only recommend products or services I tried and/or find useful and reliable.
+If you buy through these links, I may receive a small commission, at no additional cost to you.
+I only recommend products or services I have tried and/or find useful and reliable.

 Ik Kil is a sacred cenote in the Yucatán Peninsula, near Chichen Itza.
-Cenotes are very common in this region of Mexico and the Maya often used them for sacrificial offerings.
+Cenotes are very common in this region of Mexico, and the Maya often used them for sacrificial offerings.

 If you’re new to the term, a cenote is a natural pit of fresh groundwater, sometimes open and other times completely underground.
 The term comes from the Yucatec Maya “tsʼonot”, meaning a location with accessible groundwater.

-Cenote Ik Kil, Yucatán, Mexico
+Cenote Ik Kil, Yucatán

 Discovering Cenote Ik Kil

-Hotel Doralba Chichen, near Ik Kil
+Hotel Doralba Inn Chichen, Mexico

 One of the pools at our hotel

-Cool Facts About Cenote Ik Kil
+Cool facts about Cenote Ik Kil

 The Sacred Blue Cenote

-The Sacred Blue Cenote from the top
+The Sacred Blue Cenote from above

-A dark stairway carved in the limestone leads us down to the cenote and as we descend, the voices fill the air, echoing in the narrow tunnel.
+A dark stairway carved in the limestone leads us down to the cenote, and as we descend, the voices fill the air, echoing in the narrow tunnel.

-Unexpected Consequences
+Unexpected consequences

-The sight of people jumping in the water and swimming around is too inviting and despite being totally unprepared, without even a towel to dry ourselves, we decide to go for a swim.
+The sight of people jumping in the water and swimming around is too inviting, and despite being totally unprepared, without even a towel to dry ourselves, we decide to go for a swim.

-Swimming in cenote Ik Kil
+Swimming in Cenote Ik Kil

 Unconscious of the consequences, we head outside and wear our clothes on top of the wet bikini.
-They are damp within seconds but we have the brilliant idea to have ice cream.
-And why not eat it swinging on the hammocks hanging by the trees in an area near the cenote?
+They are damp within seconds, but we have the brilliant idea to have ice cream.
+And why not eat it while swinging on the hammocks hanging by the trees in an area near the cenote?

-The temperature is dropping and the wind starts to get chilly but it’s all so pleasant.
+The temperature is dropping, and the wind starts to get chilly, but it’s all so pleasant.
 We swing idly in our hammocks, the branches of the tall trees swaying in the wind.

 The cost of the lovely afternoon?
 A night spent throwing up every 20 minutes, hoping it would end before I passed out on the bathroom floor.
 Not my best night in Mexico.
+I donìt know if it was the cold ice cream paired with the hammock swinging in the breeze or something I ate.
+After all, this is Mexico.
+Still worth it!

 So make sure to prepare before visiting the cenote.
 Bring towels and a change of clothes.
 Also, you’ll have to take a shower before swimming in the cenote.

-Useful Info About Cenote Ik Kil
+Useful info about Cenote Ik Kil

 Getting there: ADO has regular bus rides from Valladolid and a few from Cancún as well.

 Where to stay: We stayed at Hotel Doralba Inn Chichen, in an affordable bungalow immersed in nature.
-There’s a restaurant on-site and it’s conveniently located near Ik Kil and a short drive from Chichen Itza.
+There’s a restaurant on-site, and it’s conveniently located near Ik Kil and a short drive from Chichen Itza.

 Opening hours: The cenote is open daily from 8 AM to 5 PM.